tlghn/awync-events/README.md

     Returns the passed parameters on emit call

      **If single argument is passed on emit;**

-        - If that argument is not an Error then it will be yielded without boxing
+        If that argument is not an Error then it will be yielded without boxing.

-        - Otherwise, it will be thrown
+        Otherwise, it will be thrown

      **If multiple arguments are passed on emit then**

-        - If first argument is error then it will be thrown and all passed arguments will be stored on firstArgument.args property
+        If first argument is error then it will be thrown and all passed arguments will be stored on firstArgument.args property.

-        - If arguments length is 2 and first argument is null or undefined then second argument will be yielded without boxing
+        If arguments length is 2 and first argument is null or undefined then second argument will be yielded without boxing.

-        - Otherwise, all arguments will be yielded as array
+        Otherwise, all arguments will be yielded as array

     ```
         var eventResults = yield emitter.wait.someEvent();